wooshrow/infopv/README.md

-# infopv
+# Course Program Verification
-course program verification
+**Wishnu Prasetya**

+The course website is at: https://wooshrow.github.io/infopv/